Adopting a Newborn in Quebec: Wait Times and the Reality of Infant Adoption

 When infants do come into the adoption system in Quebec, it is almost always through one of two routes:

-General consent: A birth parent voluntarily and irrevocably signs over parental rights to the DPJ, which then manages the child's placement.
+General consent: A birth parent voluntarily signs consent to adoption to the DPJ, which then manages the child's placement.
 The consent can only be signed after the birth.
-The 30-day reflection period applies.
-If consent is not revoked, the DPJ places the child in the adoption bank and matches with an approved family.
+It can be withdrawn within 30 days, and the person may apply to the court for return before the placement order after that period.
+If the consent remains in place, the DPJ places the child in the adoption bank and matches with an approved family.

 Court-ordered eligibility declaration following protection concerns: More commonly, infants enter the system after the DPJ becomes involved due to safety concerns.
 After a period of intervention — typically six months for infants if parents cannot be stabilized — the DPJ may seek a déclaration d'admissibilité à l'adoption from the Court of Quebec.
 If granted, the child becomes eligible for adoption.